Canadasunyan/TVMAGI/README.md

-# Manifold-constrained Gaussian process inference for time-varying parameters in dynamic systems
+# Manifold-constrained Gaussian process inference for time-varying parameters in dynamic systems (TVMAGI)

 This repository provides the PyTorch implementation of TVMAGI, an extension of the MAnifold-constrained Gaussian process Inference (MAGI) for learning time-varying parameters from a perturbed dynamic system.